LogtalkDotOrg/logtalk3/manuals/_sources/userman/nomenclature.rst.txt

 **class**
    In Logtalk, *class* is a just a *role* that an object can play.
-This is similar to Smalltalk where classes are also objects.
+This is similar to Smalltalk, where classes are also objects.

 **class method**
    Class methods in Logtalk are simply instance methods declared and defined